PauloTVC/PortfolioPauloTVCarvalho/README.md

 ### Education

-* Master's degree in Mechanical Engineering - Present, Pontifical Catholic University - Rio de Janeiro, Brazil;
+* Master's degree in Mechanical Engineering (03/2023 - Present), GP: 6.5  ,Pontifical Catholic University - Rio de Janeiro, Brazil;
-* Bachelor's degree in Mechanical Engineering 2022, Pontifical Catholic University - Rio de Janeiro, Brazil.
+* Bachelor's degree in Mechanical Engineering (08/2015 - 12/2022), GP: 9.2 ,Pontifical Catholic University - Rio de Janeiro, Brazil.

 ### Experience

 * INSTOR:
   * Internship 09/21 to 02/22 and 05/22 to 11/22;
-  * Design with SolidEdge;
+  * Design and assemble with SolidEdge;
-  * Writting Report;
+  * Writting Report for client and certification;
-  * Modelling;
+  * Modelling for thermal study;
-  * Pratical Tests;
+  * Pratical Tests in simulated industrial zone;
   * Participation in projects:
        * Tupã-Ex:  treadmill RC and autonomus robot designed for explosive environment;
        * Jaci:  Mobile wheeled robot for decontamination for hospital areas using UV light.